crsullivan13/Graphing-BankDefense/README.md

 2. **Manually Run Workloads?
 Ensure Proper Setup**
    - If you manually ran the workloads, ensure you:
      - Place the results directory paths output by the simulator in the corresponding `dirs.txt` file.
      - Maintain the same order as the scripts.
-Look at the default state of the `dirs.txt` files to check the ordering.
+Look at the order that the automated workload scripts would be run in to determine the ordering.

 3. **Locate the Results**
    - Once the `data.sh` script completes successfully, the results will be available in either the `AttackTests` or `BwTests` `outputs` subdirectory.